Famous for/as: Hill Station

 Best Season / Best time to visit

-The climate is cool and pleasant all through the year but the best time to visit is from September to June.
+Almora has a pleasant and cool climate all through the year.
+But the best time to visit Almora is during March to November.

 What To See And Do